martinky24/WebsiteSecurity/Vulnerabilities/xmlexternalentity.md

 # [XML External Entities](https://owasp.org/www-project-top-ten/2017/A4_2017-XML_External_Entities_(XXE))

 The XML External Entity vulnerability is when an XML file contains an external entity which is then expanded/evaluated by a parser.
-This entity can access the server's file system and retrieve restricted data.
+This entity can then access the server's file system and retrieve restricted data.

 ## Our Implementation

-We had to fabricate a reason to use XML in our application since we would just use JSON for communication in a real banking app.
+We had to fabricate a reason to use XML in our application since we would just use JSON for communication in a modern banking app.
 We decided to add a functionality to the admin page that allows the admin to create a new user account using an XML file upload.

 ## Steps to Exploit